streamdata-gallery-organizations/sap/_listings/sap/collaborationroomscollaborationroomiddocumentsfileid-delete-openapi.md

   /organizations/{organizationId}/collaborationRooms/owned:
     get:
       summary: Retrieves the collaboration rooms created by an organization
-      description: Retrieves the collaboration rooms created and owned by an organization.
+      description: "Retrieves the collaboration rooms created and owned by an organization.
+        \ \n- If the login user is not an organization admin, only the collaboration rooms where the login user is a participant are retrieved.  \n- If the login user is an organization admin, all the collaboration rooms owned by the login user's organization are retrieved."
-      operationId: retrieves-the-collaboration-rooms-created-and-owned-by-an-organization--
+      operationId: retrieves-the-collaboration-rooms-created-and-owned-by-an-organization---if-the-login-user-is-not-an
       x-api-path-slug: organizationsorganizationidcollaborationroomsowned-get
       parameters:
       - in: path
         name: organizationId
-        description: The ID of the owner organization
+        description: The ID of the login users organization
       - in: query
         name: organizationIds
         description: The IDs of other organizations